ABohynDOE/fatld/docs/index.md

-# Welcome

-## Building regular four-and-two-level designs in python
+# Building regular four-and-two-level designs in python

 This package provides several tools to work with **four-and-two-level designs** (FATLD).
 These designs only have factors with two level or four levele.